 Chill on the beach

 Of course, this is the number one thing to do in Mamaia.
-Get a book, sunbathe and get that awesome tan which makes you look glorious.
+Get a book, sunbathe and get that awesome tan that makes you look glorious.
 You can either be by the seaside or just by the pool at your hotel.

 Swim or Snorkel

 The Black Sea gets really warm during the summer which makes it perfect for swimming.
 The Black Sea is quite wavy which means you can play in the water and jump with the waves.
 Sometimes the sea gets calm, which offers you the opportunity to snorkel around.
 There are some fish, crabs and jellyfish you could observe underwater.
+Get your snorkel set with you as on some occasions the sea gets really calm and you can observe the marine life.
+You'll see a variety of fish, jellyfish and lots of interesting seaweed.

 Eat great food